Notes on the Geography of The United Kingdom: London 6: Public Buildings

 The main entrance and the gable of the Great Hall.
 Street wanted an enormous Record Tower, but the Commissioner of Works, A.S.
 Ayrton, axed it.

 One author has described this hall as "the perfect embodiment in stone of the majesty of the law."
-Nairn is a more subtle: "...the Law Courts put an end of G.E.
+Nairn will have none of it and is close to lethal in his condemnation: "...the Law Courts put an end of G.E.
 Street.
 There was never enough feeling to go round, and it was concentrated into one stupendous room.
 The rest of his practice--all the outside, all the country churches of the 1870s--was clever, heartless hack-work.
 Nothing but duty would entice you through the main entrance, yet inside it is all different.
 The Great Hall is a superb room, useless only by those legal definitions of architectural function which recognize merely the visible part of the iceberg...
 And there it is, magisterial in all the good senses of the word: ordered, compassionate, direct and to a huge scale."
 (Nairn's London, p.
 89).

 A corridor leading to one of the building's many courtrooms.
 Nairn chortles about "stuffy Dickensian rooms where lawyers argue endlessly through civil actions whilst their principals are miles away."